wrongcoder/gdx-archetype/src/main/resources/archetype-resources/README.md

 		[INFO] BUILD SUCCESS
 		[INFO] ------------------------------------------------------------------------

+    You should now commit desktop/src/main/build/proguard_map.txt to source control.

     Using the `dev` profile is not recommended for release builds.

-5. Collect the distribution artifacts from each target directory.
+4. Collect the distribution artifacts from each target directory.

 	* __desktop/target/${artifactId}-desktop-[version].zip__
 	* __html/target/${artifactId}-html-[version].war__

-6. To deploy the html target, unzip the war file into any directory that is served out by a web server.
+5. To deploy the html target, unzip the war file into any directory that is served out by a web server.
 You can also deploy the war file to any Servlet 3 container.